Qualitative Reasoning Group

 Hinrichs, T. and Forbus, K. (2009).
 Learning game strategies by experimentation.
 Proceedings of the IJCAI-09 workshop on Learning Structural Knowledge from Observations.
 Pasadena, CA, July.
 [Transfer Learning]

 Jee, B., Gentner, D., Forbus, K., Sageman, B. and Uttal, D. (2009).
 Drawing on experience: Use of sketching to evaluate knowledge of spatial scientific concepts.
-In Proceedings of the 31st Annual Conference of the Cognitive Science Society.
+Proceedings of the 31st Annual Conference of the Cognitive Science Society.
 Amsterdam, The Netherlands.
 [Sketch Understanding]

 Klenk, M. and Forbus, K. (2009).
 Analogical Model Formulation for AP Physics Problems.
 Artificial Intelligence, 173(18), 1615-1638. doi:10.1016/j.artint.2009.09.003 [Transfer Learning]

 Klenk, M. and Forbus, K. D. (2009).
 Domain Transfer via Cross-Domain Analogy.
-Cognitive Systems Research, Special Issue on “Analogies: Integrating Cognitive Abilities”.
+Cognitive Systems Research, Special Issue on �Analogies: Integrating Cognitive Abilities�.
 Elsevier.
 [Companion Cognitive Systems]

 Klenk, M. and Forbus, K. (2009).
 Persistent mappings in cross-domain analogical learning of physics domains.
-In Proceedings of the 2nd International Analogy Conference.
+Proceedings of the 2nd International Analogy Conference.
 Sofia, Bulgaria.
 [Transfer Learning]

 Lockwood, K. (2009).
 Using Analogy to Model Spatial Language Use and Multimodal Knowledge Capture.
 Doctoral dissertation, Northwestern University, Department of Electrical Engineering and Computer Science, Evanston, Illinois.
 [Dissertation] [Analogy and Similarity]

-Lockwood, K. & Forbus, K. (2009).
+Lockwood, K. and Forbus, K. (2009).
 Multimodal knowledge capture from text and diagrams.
 Proceedings of KCAP-2009.
 [Learning by Reading]

-Lovett, A., Gentner, D., Forbus, K. & Sagi, E. (2009).
+Lovett, A., Gentner, D., Forbus, K. and Sagi, E. (2009).
 Using analogical mapping to simulate time-course phenomena in perceptual similarity.
 Cognitive Systems Research, 10, 216-228.
 [Analogy and Similarity]

-Lovett, A., Tomai, E., Forbus, K. & Usher, J. (2009).
+Lovett, A., Tomai, E., Forbus, K. and Usher, J. (2009).
 Solving geometric analogy problems through two-stage analogical mapping.
 Cognitive Science, 33(7), 1192-1231.
 [Sketch Understanding]

 Tomai, E. (2009).
 A Pragmatic Approach to Computational Narrative Understanding (Tech.
 Rep. No. NWU-EECS-09-17).
 Doctoral dissertation, Northwestern University, Department of Elecrtrical Engineering and Computer Science, Evanston, Illinois.
 [Dissertation] [Natural Language Semantics]